-A number of major insurers and operating companies have recently entered the pet insurance industry.
+A number of major insurers and operating companies have entered the pet insurance industry in recent years.
 Zurich Small Amount and Short Term Insurance entered the market in July 2022.
 In November of the same year, Dai-ichi Life Holdings (TSE Prime: 8750) announced that it would convert ipet Holdings, the second largest company in the industry, into a wholly owned subsidiary (finalized in March 2023).
-In November 2023, Amazon.com (NASDAQ: AMZ) teamed up with major nonlife insurer Aioi Nissay Dowa Insurance to enter the industry.
+In November 2023, Amazon.com (NASDAQ: AMZ) teamed up with major non-life insurer Aioi Nissay Dowa Insurance to enter the industry.